 There are a few ways you can order your Experian credit report.

 - For free from www.annualcreditreport.com.
 Federal law grants you one free copy of your Experian credit report each year.
 You can also order your annual Experian credit report by calling 1-877-322-8228 or by mailing a request form.

 - You can view your Experian credit report through CreditKarma.com.
 It is a free service that does not require a credit card subscription or a trial period.

-- You can purchase your Experian credit report and FICO score directly from Experian, along with your Transunion and Equifax scores for a one-time of $39.99, which gives you a daily update on your report and score.
+- You can purchase your Experian credit report and FICO scores directly from Experian, along with your Transunion and Equifax scores for a one-time of $39.99, which gives you a daily update on your report and score.
 Alternatively, you could subscribe for monthly updates for free.
 If you sign up for the trial, make sure you cancel within 7 days before the trial ends to avoid charges for the service.

 - If you order a 3-in-1 credit report from any of the online vendors, you'll receive your Experian credit report as well as your report from the other two major credit bureaus: Equifax and TransUnion.